cytokineking/FreeBindCraft/README.md

 This repository contains a modified version of Martin Pacesa's BindCraft (v1.52).
 The primary change is the introduction of an **optional PyRosetta bypass mechanism**.

 For comprehensive details on the original BindCraft pipeline, features, advanced settings, and filter explanations, please refer to the **original BindCraft repository: [https://github.com/martinpacesa/BindCraft](https://github.com/martinpacesa/BindCraft)** and the [original preprint](https://www.biorxiv.org/content/10.1101/2024.09.30.615802).
+This fork is hosted at: [https://github.com/cytokineking/BindCraft-PyRosetta-Optional](https://github.com/cytokineking/BindCraft-PyRosetta-Optional).

 ## Key Modification: PyRosetta Bypass Functionality

-The `--no-pyrosetta` flag, usable during both installation and runtime, alters BindCraft's behavior:
+The `--no-pyrosetta` flag, usable during both installation and runtime, enables the following behavior:

-*   **OpenMM Relaxation:** When PyRosetta is bypassed, structural relaxation is performed using an OpenMM-based protocol instead of PyRosetta's FastRelax.
-This process includes structure preparation with PDBFixer, ramped backbone restraints to prevent excessive backbone movement, implicit solvation (OBC2), a custom repulsive force to mitigate clashes, and MD shakes.
+*   **OpenMM Relaxation:** Structural relaxation uses an OpenMM-based protocol instead of PyRosetta's FastRelax.
+This includes structure preparation with PDBFixer, ramped backbone restraints, OBC2 implicit solvation, an additional short-range repulsive term to mitigate clashes, and short MD "shakes" for early stages.
-*   **Interface Scoring Bypass:** PyRosetta-dependent interface scoring (e.g., dG, ShapeComplementarity) is skipped.
-Placeholder values are returned for these metrics, configured to pass default filter thresholds.
-*   **Biopython Alternatives:** Critical functions normally reliant on PyRosetta (e.g., for RMSD calculations, PDB alignment) are substituted with Biopython-based implementations.
+*   **Shape Complementarity (SC):** Replaced with an open-source implementation via `sc-rs` when available.
+See `sc-rs` project: [https://github.com/cytokineking/sc-rs](https://github.com/cytokineking/sc-rs).
+*   **SASA Calculations:** Surface area and derived metrics are computed using [FreeSASA](https://github.com/mittinatten/freesasa) (if installed) or a Biopython Shrake–Rupley fallback.
+*   **Interface Residues and Alignment:** Uses Biopython-based routines for interface residue identification, RMSD, and PDB alignment.

 This bypass is intended for situations where:
 *   PyRosetta licensing or installation poses a challenge.
 *   Speed is prioritized over detailed Rosetta-based structural metrics.
 *   A reduced dependency footprint is desired.

-**Important Note:** When using the PyRosetta bypass, structural analysis and filtering based on Rosetta-specific metrics are not performed.
+**Important Note:** Rosetta-specific metrics that lack open-source equivalents (e.g., certain energy decompositions) are not computed; placeholder values are used where needed for compatibility with default filters.
 Evaluate design quality accordingly.

 ## Installation

 1. Clone this modified repository:
     ```bash
-    git clone https://github.com/cytokineking/PyRosetta-Optional-BindCraft-v1.5 [install_folder]
+    git clone https://github.com/cytokineking/BindCraft-PyRosetta-Optional [install_folder]
     ```
 2. Navigate into your install folder (`cd [install_folder]`) and run the installation script.
 A CUDA-compatible Nvidia graphics card is required.